mohitpai/journey-optimizer.en/help/using/offers/api-reference/offers-api/placements/delete.md

 ---
 # Delete a placement {#delete-placement}

 It may occasionally be necessary to remove (DELETE) a placement.
-This is done by performing a DELETE request to the [!DNL Offer Library] API using the instance ID of the placement you wish to delete.
+This is done by performing a DELETE request to the [!DNL Offer Library] API using the id of the placement you wish to delete.

 **API format**